 2: The All In One SEO Pack plugin by Michael Torbert of Semper Plugins

 This very popular plugin allows you set the SEO structure of your Website or blog: Home Title, Home Description, Home keywords, make your posts Canonical (always use the same url format style – good for google bots), specify the structure of your pingbacks, add Google Analytics to your site, and a host of other must-do SEO tasks, including similar SEO options for your Pages and Posts, including specifying your own Meta Titles, Descriptions, keywords, and permalinks – what you see tagged on the end of your post’s url.
 See Meta Tags, Title Tags & Meta Descriptions.
+The All in One Pack has a free version as well as the paid version which has a lot more SEO options and tools.

 3: Analytics for WordPress by tomatosoft